Cup-Feeding Baby With Breast Milk or Formula

 Cup-feeding is a way to provide breast milk or formula to a baby who is unwilling or unable to breastfeed or drink from a bottle.
 If a mother wants to breastfeed, cup-feeding is also sometimes used as an alternative to bottle-feeding for a baby who needs supplementation for a few days.

-You want your baby to slurp or sip the milk.
+To cup-feed your baby, you want your baby to slurp or sip the milk.
 Do not pour the milk into his or her mouth.
 To do this:

-- Stimulate your baby's rooting reflex (as you would when you breastfeed) by tapping the baby's lower lip with the cup.
+Tap the baby's lower lip with the cup.
 This signals that it's time to eat.

 - Rest the brim of the cup lightly on your baby's lower lip, with the brim placed on the outer corners of the upper lip.

 - Tip the cup so the milk comes to the edge of your baby's lower lip.

 The feeding should last no more than about 30 minutes.
 Follow your baby's cues about when to stop.